cod3monk3y/coursera-ml005-unittests/README.md

 * vectors are represented as __column vectors__ unless they are required to be row vectors by the submit script.
 * all unit tests that I submit here are passing, and the code I tested against these tests has been accepted by the submit script.
+* names of unit tests will be obfuscated/redacted to hide the nature of the test, so that they don't provide overly detailed hints towards implementation.
+See discussion on Honor Code here: https://class.coursera.org/ml-005/forum/thread?thread_id=1294

 Adding your own tests